talalony/Vision_Project/README.md

 # Pseudo-Labeling YOLO for Video with Minimal Annotations

-This repository implements an iterative pseudo-labeling pipeline for object detection in video, using YOLOv8 and a custom annotation GUI.
+This repository implements an iterative pseudo-labeling pipeline for object detection in video, using YOLO11 and a custom annotation GUI.
 It minimizes manual labeling by generating pseudo-labels on video frames, correcting them via a GUI, and retraining the model in a loop.

 ## Repository Structure

 - `predict.py`
   Performs inference on a single image using a YOLO checkpoint.
-Outputs bounding boxes and confidence scores.
+Visualizes the image with the bounding-boxes.

 - `video.py`
-  Streams inference on a video file.
-Includes a **save frame** feature—press **S** during playback to dump the current frame to disk.
+  Performs inference on a video file using a YOLO checkpoint.
+Visualizes the video with the bounding-boxes.

 - `yolo_annotation_editor.py`
   A Pygame-based GUI that: